 - The moment you overcame a fear.

 - The most difficult choice you had to make.

 - A time your beliefs were challenged.

-- Name a time you felt lost.
+- A time you felt lost.

 - A moment in your life you would like to relive.

 You may find it convenient to create a chart or table to keep track of your ideas.
 Split your chart into three parts:

 - In the first column, write key experiences or your main points.
 You can arrange them from most important to least important.

 - In the second column, list your response to the points you stated in the first column.